jamesshenry/typical/.github/instructions/codebase.md

 ## Analysis Goals

 Please analyze the following codebase for potential bugs, performance improvements, and adherence to modern C# best practices.
-Specifically, there is currently a bug in the TypicalGame where backspaces arent registerd in the UI until the stats screen refreshes

 ## Directory Structure